 Subtest 7.1: Coefficient coding

-The average test results for subtest 7.1 are summarized in the following table.
+The average test results for subtest 7.1 are summarized in the following tables.
+Table 1 reports the results relative to VTM-1 and BMS-1.
+Table 2 reports the results relative to BMS-1 with HEVC coefficient coding.

-Table 1: Average test results for subtest 7.1.
+Table 1: Average test results for subtest 7.1 (relative to VTM-1 and BMS-1).